FredericGariepy/LighthouseLabs/PKM/W4/D5/Project/Workflow/Phishing Playbook workflow.md

 #### Stage: Detection and Analysis
 1. From Human or/and System detection sources, determine whether an incident has occurred.

 1.1.
 Gather the reported email.
+Collect and attach email information.
+- [ ] Date and time of received email
+- [ ] recepient, sender email adresses
+- [ ] content (code as text)
+Do you have immediate and authorized access to email server?
+If Yes, collect it.
+- [ ] reported email SRC and DST IP/port.

-Quickly analyze the email for precursors and indicators of [Phishing](https://www.getcybersafe.gc.ca/en/resources/real-examples-fake-emails).
+1.2 Quickly analyze the email for precursors and indicators of [Phishing](https://www.getcybersafe.gc.ca/en/resources/real-examples-fake-emails).

-If one box is checked move immediately to step 1.2
-On the email, look for:
+If one box is checked move immediately forward to step 1.3 On the email, look for:
 - [ ] Spoofed email address
 - [ ] Pressures for action, deadlines, rewards